A report of concern initiates a preliminary review and explanation of services:

 - Have an opportunity to respond to the allegations;

-- Receive in writing notice of case updates, the outcome, any sanctions, and appeal rights; and
+- Receive in writing notice of the complaint, case updates, the outcome, any sanctions and appeal rights; and

-- Have the opportunity to appeal any Title IX finding and any Title IX-related sanction.
+- Have the opportunity to appeal any finding that you violated the policy and/or the related sanction(s).